You’ve got questions. We’ve got answers.

 - Make sure your writing utensil is working well.
 If you’re writing on a whiteboard, for example, be sure to use new markers; using old/dry markers may not produce the best results.

 - Try a better camera.
 Most built-in laptop cameras are stuck at or even below 1 megapixel.
 If you’re unable to adjust any of the above or continue to have illegible content, try using an external camera.
 A Full HD should be more than enough to handle even fairly difficult conditions.
 For more information, see What kind of camera should I use? in our FAQ.

 If you’ve tried all of these suggestions and you still find that the content isn’t sufficiently legible, please contact us and we’ll do our best to help.

-Finally, the Starter and PRO versions will feature new content enhancement capabilities that will improve the clarity and legibility of your written content.
-If you’d like to be the first to use them, pre-order or sign up for the waiting list:
+Finally, the PRO version will feature new content enhancement capabilities that will improve the clarity and legibility of your written content, even in difficult conditions.
+If you’d like to be the first to use these features, sign up for the waiting list:

 The app doesn’t always “see through” me - am I doing something wrong?

 One of our app’s best features is its ability to ignore obstacles, such as people standing in front of the board.
 The effect is that your written content appears to be visible “through” anyone who may be in the way.
 If you find that some of your content is not sufficiently visible, try one of these:

 - We know it’s a shocker but the app can’t actually see through you. 🙂 It must be able to see what’s written on the board, if only for a second.
 Most people move around naturally when writing on a board or move out of the way briefly for people to see what’s been written.
 We find that such natural movements are sufficient to allow the app to see all written content.
 It may be, however, that part of the content is blocked a bit longer/more often than others.
 Try moving out of the way for just a second or two to see if the app correctly identifies your written content.